Welcome to Nepal

 Resting - O2 89; HR 67; BR 11.
 BP 149/81; 133/83; 138/79.
 After exercise: O2 88; HR 116; BR 16.

-I am pleased to leave Namche behind, having been based there for quite a few days.
-It seems a slightly muted 'goodbye' from the XE permanent staff as we departed - maybe the social dynamics with other trek groups were better.
+I am pleased to leave Namche behind, having been based there for a few days now.
+I sense a slightly muted 'goodbye' from the XE permanent staff as we departed - maybe the social dynamics with other trek groups were better.

-We have a lovely trek out this morning - I have a good chat with Dawa (our guide) about his education and family.
-I also enjoy the company of Deborah (Trek Leader) talking about different climbing techniques, the management of funds as trek leader and general 'goings on' in the group after I was left behind at Pheriche.
+We have a lovely trek out this morning.
+I have a good chat with Dawa (our guide) about his education and family.
+I also enjoy the company of Deborah (Trek Leader) talking about climbing, the management of funds as trek leader and the general group dynamics after I was left behind at Pheriche.

-I have Deborah's website address: www.deborahlaugharne.co.uk if you are interested in finding out more about her background.
+If you are interested in finding out more about her background.: www.deborahlaugharne.co.uk

 Astonishing loads